ConverterHQ

 IMAGE

-Convert Xfig files to MOS online with no signup required.
+Convert Xfig to MOS

 Reverse conversion